-I have a feeling that there aren’t many people who have Detroit, Michigan on their travel bucket list (I was one of them!), but when we got the invite to our good friends’ wedding in Michigan, the explorer within me emerged, and I knew we had to take advantage of our time there to check it out!
+I have a feeling that there aren’t many people who have Detroit, Michigan on their travel bucket list (Me being one of them!), but when we got the invite to our good friends’ wedding in Michigan, the explorer within me emerged, and I knew we had to take advantage of our time there to check it out!

 There were a lot of new-looking restaurants and bars, but we decided to eat somewhere a little less “new” – Checker Bar & Grill on Cadillac Square.
 It’s a great place to try local beers and eat delicious specialty burgers.
 I definitely recommend it to anyone in the area who is looking for a great burger.
 The food and drinks hit the spot after a day of traveling and a lot of walking!

-After that we headed to the hotel to get ready for the rehearsal dinner.
+After we finished exploring downtown Detroit, we headed to the hotel to get ready for the rehearsal dinner.
 It’s crazy how quickly you can get to rural areas outside of Detroit.
 We stayed at a hotel in Utica, less than 45 minutes outside of Detroit, and the rehearsal dinner was at the bride’s family farm, so the rest of the day was all farmland and trees.
 It was beautiful!

 We drove in through a tunnel under the Detroit River, then drove around Windsor until we spotted Pete’s Place.
 This place was the definition of a “hole in the wall”.
 It was a one man show, and it was SO GOOD!
 All of the food (pancakes, eggs, bacon and coffee) was delicious.